-Broadcasting in French and English, the CBC runs four radio networks featuring speech-based and cultural programmes.
-It operates two national TV channels, TV and radio services for indigenous peoples in the north and the international broadcaster Radio Canada International.
+Broadcasting in French and English, the CBC's radio networks carry speech-based and cultural programmes.
+It operates two national TV channels and TV and radio services for indigenous people in the north.

-- CBC - public, operates English-language national network and cable news channel CBC Newsworld
+- CBC - public, operates English-language national network CBC Television and cable news channel CBC News Network

-- Societe Radio-Canada - public, operates national French-language network and cable news channel RDI
+- Societe Radio-Canada - public, operates national French-language network Ici Radio-Canada Tele and cable news channel RDI

 - CTV - major commercial network